Alberto Uy: Archbishop of Cebu

-On July 16, 2025, Pope Leo XIV appointed him Metropolitan Archbishop of Cebu, succeeding Monsignor José S. Palma.
-He was installed on September 30 by Archbishop Charles John Brown, Apostolic Nuncio to the Philippines, at the Cebu Metropolitan Cathedral.
-Uy's installation Mass was also concelebrated by Cardinal Luis Antonio Tagle, his principal consecrator during his episcopal ordination.
+On July 16, 2025, Pope Leo XIV appointed him Metropolitan Archbishop of Cebu, succeeding José S. Palma.
+He was installed on September 30 by Archbishop Charles John Brown, apostolic nuncio to the Philippines, at the Cebu Metropolitan Cathedral.
+Uy's installation Mass was also concelebrated by Cardinal Luis Antonio Tagle, his principal consecrator during his episcopal ordination, together with two other Filipino Cardinals, Jose Advincula of the Archdiocese of Manila, and Pablo Virgilio David of the Diocese of Kalookan.

 On October 1, 2025, a day after his installation, he immediately visited the churches and parishes including the Daanbantayan Church in northern Cebu which were severely affected by the earthquake, which happened just a few hours after his installation Mass.
-He appealed for aid for the people in quake-stricken areas, and also ordered the parishes there to refrain using the churches for masses, amid safety concerns.
+He appealed for aid for the people in quake-stricken areas, and also ordered the parishes there to refrain from using the churches for masses, amid safety concerns.

+Uy and fellow Filipino metropolitan archbishops David William Antonio of Nueva Segovia and Charlie Inzon of Cotabato received the pallium from Pope Leo at St. Peter's Basilica on June 29, 2026, the Solemnity of Saints Peter and Paul.